gelcreative/gel-site-gatsby-netlify-cms/src/pages/blog/why-customer-avatars-are-good-for-business.md

   Imagine you’ve been told to sell a product or a service, but they left out all the details about the buyer.
 “Just sell it to everyone and see who buys”.
 tags:
-  - Brand Strategy
+  - brand strategy
-  - Marketing
+  - marketing
-  - Customer Avatars
+  - customer avatars
-  - Grow your business
+  - grow your business
   - ideal customer
-  - Elements of a Customer Avatar
+  - elements of a customer avatar
   - user experience
   - branding
   - brand consulting